masasam/emacs-easy-hugo/README.md

 If your hugo version is 0.25 or higher, you can preview by following the edited part.

+When permalinks is hugo's default and English URL, if you press p with easy-hugo-mode, it displays a preview of the article on pointer.

 ![easy-hugo6](image/easy-hugo6.png)
 (The picture of the header is http://www.pixiv.net/member_illust.php?mode=medium&illust_id=60674880)